 Ray nodded and said, "Yeah.
 I'm fine."

 "Okay..."
-Rose didn't believe him for a second but didn't have time to say anything else on the matter because Ray grabbed her hand and pulled her into the lab.
+Rose didn't believe him for a second but didn't have much else to say on the matter.
+Ray's eyes lit up as he remembered something and he shuffled around excitedly.
+He grabbed her hand and burst through the door, pulling Rose with him.

 "Did those UV lenses come in for the video camera?
 And that blank tape?
 I need it.
 The one you erased yesterday."